tblondelle/DataVisualisationProject/README.md

 ### 6. Data

 Our data come from cooking websites like http://www.marmiton.org/ or http://www.750g.com/.
 Chosen recipe are formatted in a the file recettes.json.
 Each recipe contains a list of steps.
 Each step has a number as indentifier, a location (where should it be displayed), a list of parents a list of children.
 Each step also a type (determines what icon will be used), a short description (always shown) and a long description (shown on mouseover).

 ### 7. Description of the visualisation

-Idees ques j'ai eu mais qui vont en fait plus dans cette partie :
-* Recette en plein ecran car on ne choisit qu'une seule recette
-* Pour ne pas surcharger l'ecran, on ne voit qu'un resumé de chaque étape
-* Chaque etape a une icone pour etre visuelle
-*   ajouter les icones
-* alternance de couleurs
+At the top of the screen is a bar with a menu allowing the user to choose the recipe to display.
+Upon selecting a recipe, the tree will be created with an animation that make the steps of the recipe appear in the order they should be executed.
+Each step has a defined place of execution (in the oven, in a pan, etc.), defining its position on the y axis.
+Dull-colored zebra stripes make the distinction between different places easier.
+The steps also have a type (adding aan ingredient, waiting, generic preparation, etc.) represented by a SVG icon on the tree.
+A short description is provided under each icon, but as some steps require explanations which would have been too long for display, a more detailed description can be found either by pointing the mouse over an icon or by selecting the chosen step using the arrow keys.
+A selected icon appears slightly bigger than the others.
+The dependency between the different steps is represented by the links between them.
+The overall graph created this way is a tree, which leaves are the leftmost nodes, the steps that must be completed first; and the rightmost node is the root, a 'finished' icon.

 ### 8. Results

+This type a representation has several assets a classic, linear recipe lacks:
+- the structure of the recipe can be understood easily: How many sub-preparations (paste, icing, ...) are there ?
+Is the recipe complex ?
+How much room is required to prepare it ?
+- if several cooks are present, the work can easily be divided between each of them.

+However, this step-wise representation does not show the time required by each step : some may be fast (peeling or cutting a fruit, others may be longer (cooking a compote).

 ### 9. Resources
 - [Syllabus MOS5.5 2018 (Romain Vuillemot)](https://github.com/LyonDataViz/MOS5.5-Dataviz)